adbecker/tsiR/README.md

 ## This package can be installed via CRAN.
 Updates to the package post the PLoS ONE paper will follow below as they occur.

+## Update V.0.4.0 : Lyapunov Analysis 08/20/2018
+#### The tsiR package has been updated to include Global and Local Lyapunov Exponents.
+You can learn more and find examples of how to use this function for the London data by typing ?TSIR_LE ?TSIR_LLE and ?plotLLE in the R console.
+#### The package on CRAN will be updated in the next couple of days.